 - Solve plant problems.

 As a Master Gardener volunteer educator, you will complete a university-taught course about the nuts and bolts of growing.
 You’ll join a cohort of new and experienced volunteers and connect with a community of fellow plant enthusiasts.
-Then, you’ll contribute 66 hours of volunteering to share research-based sustainable gardening practices to promote healthy landscapes, healthy foods and healthy lives.
+Then, you’ll share research-based sustainable gardening practices to promote healthy landscapes, healthy foods and healthy lives.

 You can help grow knowledge, gardens and communities.
 Join us.